hjson/hjson/hjson.md

 # Hjson is JSON - commas + comments for Humans

-JSON is a data-interchange format that can be easily processed by machines.

-Hjson tries to be close to JSON, so you don't have to learn anything new, but to make it easier to be parsed and written by humans.
-It should be used for configuration files, for debug output or where it is likely that JSON data is read or will be edited by a human.
+JSON is a data-interchange format for machines.
+Hjson tries to be close its syntax, so you don't have to learn anything new, but to make it more readable and easier to edit.

+Use it

+- for configuration files,
+- for debug output
+- or where it will be primarily read/edited by a human.

 In Hjson, you can